hediet/node-reload/README.md

 ### Vs Code Extension Reloading

 With `hotRequireExportedFn` you can easily make your VS Code Extension really hot.
+Note how the status bar updates:

 ![](./docs/demo-vscode.gif)